gokcehan/lf/doc.md

 Number of characters prompted for the find command.
 When this value is set to 0, find command prompts until there is only a single match left.

-## focusreport (bool) (default false)

-Enable `lf` to receive terminal focus events.
-This is useful for performing custom actions when the terminal gains or loses focus.
-When enabled, the command `on-focus-gained` will be run when the terminal gains focus, and `on-focus-lost` for when the terminal loses focus.

 ## globfilter (bool) (default false)

 Patterns are treated as globs for the filter command, see `globsearch` for more details.